 Disease is an ever-present threat to most Kenyans, but health should not be a big issue for visitors.
 Malaria is endemic and HIV infection rates are high, but so long as you take sensible precautions – remember your malaria pills, clean any cuts or scrapes, and avoid food that has been left out after cooking – you should have no problems beyond the chance of minor tummy trouble.

 For arrivals by air direct from Europe and North America, Kenya has no required inoculations.
-Entering overland from Uganda or Tanzania, though (or flying via another African country), you may well be required to show an International Vaccination Certificate (IVC) for yellow fever.
-If you intend to enter Kenya by land or to break your journey to Kenya elsewhere in Africa, plan ahead and start organizing your jabs at least six weeks before departure.
+Entering overland from Uganda or Tanzania, though (or flying via another African country), you may well be required to show an International Vaccination Certificate (IVC) for yellow fever on arrival.
+You may also be required to show an IVC for yellow fever when returning home from a country that requires one (such as Uganda or Tanzania).
+Effective protection takes some time to develop after vaccination, so plan ahead and start organizing your jabs at least four weeks before departure.
 A yellow fever certificate only becomes valid ten days after you’ve had the jab, but is then valid for ten years.
-If you are returning home to a country that requires an IVC for yellow fever in the case of travellers who have been in Kenya (Australia is one), then you should get your vaccination before departure.

 You should ensure that you are up to date with your childhood tetanus and polio protection: boosters are necessary every ten years and it’s as well to check before travelling.

-Although not necessary for an ordinary safari-and-beach holiday, if you’re going to be exposed to unhygienic conditions, doctors recommend jabs for typhoid, hepatitis A and hepatitis B (or a combined vaccination course).
-Effective protection takes some time to develop after the vaccination, so again, if you’re going to be working locally or travelling extensively, talk to your doctor as far ahead as you can.
+Although not necessary for an ordinary safari-and-beach holiday, if you’re going to be exposed to unhygienic conditions – particularly if working locally or travelling extensively – doctors recommend jabs for typhoid, hepatitis A and hepatitis B (or a combined vaccination course).

-Malaria is endemic in tropical Africa and has a variable incubation period of a few days to several weeks, meaning you can get it long after being bitten.
+Malaria is endemic in tropical Africa.
 It’s caused by a parasite called Plasmodium, carried in the saliva of the female Anopheles mosquito.
 Anopheles prefers to bite in the evening, and can be distinguished by the eager, head-down position as she settles to bite.
-Anopheles is rarely found above 1500m, which means Nairobi and much of central Kenya is naturally malaria-free, but infected humans are vectors for the disease, meaning that an uninfected Anopheles mosquito that bites an infected person can pass malaria on to someone else, so you should assume the whole country is risky.
-Recent research has spotlighted a number of areas as having relatively high levels of malaria transmission, including the far south coast, around Shimoni, and the Lake Victoria shoreline and the plains inland from it.
+Anopheles is rarely found above 1500m, which means Nairobi and much of central Kenya are naturally malaria-free, but infected humans are vectors for the disease, meaning that an uninfected Anopheles mosquito that bites an infected person can pass malaria on to someone else, so you should assume the whole country is risky.
+Research has spotlighted a number of areas as having relatively high levels of malaria transmission, including the far south coast, around Shimoni, and the Lake Victoria shoreline and the plains inland from it.
 It can’t be stressed enough, however, that you can catch malaria virtually anywhere in Kenya.

 Though not infectious, the disease can be very dangerous and sometimes fatal if not treated quickly.
-The destruction of red blood cells by the Plasmodium falciparum parasite can lead to cerebral malaria (blocking of the brain capillaries) and is the cause of a nasty complication called blackwater fever in which the urine is stained by excreted blood cells.
+The destruction of red blood cells by the Plasmodium falciparum parasite can lead to cerebral malaria (blocking of the brain capillaries), which can cause a swelling of the brain and induce coma.

 Wherever you travel, mosquito bites are almost a certainty and protection against malaria is essential.
 The best and most obvious method is to reduce your risk of being bitten.
 Keep your arms, legs and feet covered as much as possible after dusk (long, light-coloured sleeves and trousers are best), and cover exposed skin with a strong repellent.
 Deet-based repellents (“deet” is the insecticide diethyltoluamide) are best; citronella oil is considered much less effective, and has the disadvantage that elephants are attracted to the smell, and have been known to break into cars and tents to get at it.
 Sleep under a mosquito net (if you’re using your own, you might want to impregnate it with Deet) and burn mosquito coils, or mosquito-repellent tablets on a plug-in electric burner, both readily available in Kenya.
 Electronic buzzers have been shown not to work.

-If you do get a dose of malaria, you’ll soon know about it: the fever, shivering and headaches are something like severe flu and come in unpleasant waves, making you pour with sweat for half an hour and then shiver uncontrollably.
-If you suspect anything, go to a hospital or clinic immediately.
+If you do get a dose of malaria, you’ll know about it: the fever, shivering and headaches are something like severe flu and come in unpleasant waves, making you pour with sweat for half an hour and then shiver uncontrollably.
+Typically, the time between being infected and when symptoms start (incubation period) is seven to eighteen days, but it can be up to several weeks.
+If you suspect anything, even after returning home, seek medical attention immediately.
 You will be rapidly tested and sold the appropriate treatment.
-If you can’t get to a doctor, seeing a pharmacist is a good plan B.
+If you are in Kenya and can’t get to a doctor, seeing a pharmacist is a good plan B.

-If you’re visiting Kenya for an extended period, it makes sense to buy anti-malarial tablets in Kenya.
-You can buy all of them over the counter and they can be much cheaper than at home – a box of one hundred doxycycline, for example, costs less than Ksh1000.
-You may be offered loose tablets in ordinary pharmacies, but the risk of being sold counterfeit drugs means you should stick to properly packed tablets or capsules.
-In the case of doxycycline, the value should be too low to be worth the effort of counterfeiting the pills.
+If you’re visiting Kenya for an extended period, it makes sense to buy further supplies of anti-malarial tablets there.
+They’re all available over the counter and can be much cheaper than at home – a box of one hundred doxycycline, for example, costs less than Ksh1000.

 Serious stomach upsets don’t afflict a large proportion of travellers.
 That said, Kenya’s once fairly safe tap water is increasingly unfit to drink and the supply can be particularly suspect during periods of drought or heavy flooding.
 Where there is no mains supply, be very cautious of rain- or well-water.
 To purify water intended for drinking, use purifying tablets or, better, iodine (six drops per litre of water, then wait for half an hour), or boil it (if at high altitude, for thirty minutes).

 If your stay in Kenya is short, you might as well stick to bottled water, which is widely available.
 For longer stays, think of re-educating your stomach; it’s virtually impossible to travel around the country without exposing yourself to strange bugs from time to time.
 Take it easy at first, don’t overdo the fruit (and wash it in clean water), don’t keep food too long, and be wary of salads.
-It is also wise to eat food that is freshly cooked and piping hot.
+It is also wise to eat food that is freshly cooked and piping hot, even at buffets in safari lodges and beach resorts.

 Should you go down with diarrhoea, it will probably sort itself out without treatment within 48 hours.
 In the meantime, and especially with children, for whom it may be more serious, it’s essential to replace the fluids and salts lost, so drink lots of water with oral rehydration salts (if you can’t get them from pharmacies, use half a teaspoon of salt and eight teaspoons of sugar in a litre of water).
 It’s a good idea to avoid greasy food, heavy spices, caffeine and most fruit and dairy products.
 Plain rice or ugali with boiled vegetables is the best diet.
 Drugs like Lomotil and Imodium simply plug you up, undermining the body’s efforts to rid itself of infection, though they can be useful if you have to travel.